 -Mel Ann Sullivan, Community Development Officer

-First United Security Bank offers programs in area schools at several levels:
+First US Bank offers programs in area schools at several levels:

 The bank is able to provide financial education at all levels.
 In some cases and with advanced scheduling, a community affairs specialist with the FDIC is available as a guest speaker.
 Money Smart is a free ten week, self-paced online course which includes: basic banking knowledge, borrowing, checking, and savings, budgeting, keeping your money safe, building and protecting your credit, and owning a home.
 Anyone can order the program on-line directly from the FDIC in the form of a CD-Rom.
 You may also request information about Money Smart in any of our branches, or visit the FDIC’s Money Smart page.

 Other initiatives include encouraging financial literacy through advertising and direct mail efforts to students and others who may be struggling financially.
 According to the bank’s director of marketing and communications, Mel Ann Sullivan, products are available to individuals as an alternative to payday lenders and other expensive ways of getting access to your money.
 “We have had a great response to our prepaid Visa products, especially the reloadable card,” Sullivan said.